oruga-ui/oruga/packages/docs/components/Notification.md

 <div class="vp-doc">

-The **notification** component is a lightweight and easily customizable alert message.
+The **Notification** component is a lightweight and easily customizable alert message.
 It is designed to mimic the push notifications that have been popularized by mobile and desktop operating systems.

 </div>